-Darby Vickers is PhD candidate in philosophy with a passion for research, teaching, and educational policy and reform.
+Darby Vickers is Ph.D. in philosophy with a passion for research, teaching, and educational policy and reform.
 Her research focuses on the intersection of epistemology, ethics, and pedagogy/philosophy of education in both ancient Greek and contemporary philosophy.
 She starts as a Visiting Assistant Professor at University of San Diego in Fall 2021.

-Darby is a PhD candidate in the Department of Philosophy at University of California, Irvine.
+Darby received her Ph.D. from the Department of Philosophy at University of California, Irvine.
 Her dissertation examines on Plato’s views on the ways to transmit ethical expertise stably form one generation to the next (focusing on Plato’s Meno and Republic).
 She and her colleague, Dr. Nicolas Smith (Philosophy, UCI) have recently published the first in a series of papers on artificial intelligence ethics.
 This paper, published in Ethics and Information Technology, discusses how we can integrate AI into the preexisting moral world and at what point we may be able to ascribe moral responsibility to AI.